nucpc/info/README.md

 ```
-To view RAW content of a phote in github use the URL below as an example:
+To view RAW content of a photo in github use the URL below as an example:
 https://raw.githubusercontent.com/nucpc/pc1/main/MTWR.png
 ```